porcinus/FreeplayInfo2Overlay/README.md

 - 0.1d : Added low battery icon (gpio input if set using -lowbatpin, plus use -lowbatreverselogic if reversed logic).
 - 0.1e : Adapt program to updated img2dispmanx, No more need to set width and height.
 - 0.1f : Now fully work in non blocking mode.
+- 0.1g : Conversion from sysfs to WiringPi to monitor GPIO, more reactive, all overlay now run in non blocking mode, various bugfix.

 ### freeplay_overlay_config.sh/gpio-input-detect
 - 0.1a : Initial release, need to be tested on multiple device.